Udemy-The-Complete-Android-Dev-Course/S4-Basic-Phrases/README.md

 # Basic Phrases
- Simple app that plays an audio with the german translation for a couple of basic phrases.
+ Simple app that plays an audio with the german translation of a couple of basic phrases.

 #### Versions
  - Android 6.0 Marshmallow